- *Payment is mandatory in order for application to be considered.

 REGISTRATION TO SELL:

-- One time SEASON registration fee of $300 per space for local produce growers and all non-produce.
+- For returning vendors: One time SEASON registration fee of $350 per space for local produce growers and all non-produce.

 - One time SEASON registration fee of $400 per space for non-local produce.

 - DAILY vendors are NOT being accepted at this time due to the anticipated high volume of season vendor applications.